RocketDerp/April14_2025/July13_2025/Afford_to_Help_Social_Media.md

 3. Repeat Carl Sagan January 1994 about media problems https://www.washingtonpost.com/archive/entertainment/books/1994/01/09/with-science-on-our-side/9e5d2141-9d53-4b4b-aa0f-7a6a0faff845/
 4. Repeat Carl Sagan 1995 about media problems https://www.goodreads.com/quotes/11337601-science-is-more-than-a-body-of-knowledge-it-is
 5. Repeating Jen Senko's March 2016 non-fiction film and book https://en.wikipedia.org/wiki/The_Brainwashing_of_My_Dad
+6. Repeating Jen Senko's themes but from OTHER nations outside USA.
+[Malala has a chapter](https://www.lhschools.org/Downloads/Malala%2038-65.pdf) in her October 8, 2013 book, or articles like this: https://foreignpolicy.com/2013/12/23/the-rise-of-radio-mullah/

 Repeat sustained focus in Neil Postman's 184 page book, Carl Sagan's book from year 1995.
 Beg social media users to join you in getting on the same page of the problems.
 And Neil Postman's 1985 book is not about blaming a political party or specific religion, it is about grasping how technology brain rot works itself.
 It is written 11 years *before Fox News*, and it blames Fox News.
 It is a way to be deeper and more serious about the topic by looking at social media computer usage (meme, LOL, LMAO, amusement, libreal tears, leopards at my face, Donald Trump mockery / Elon Musk Twitter mockery) from a year 1985 perspective.